 3. What kind of services does Washington Savings Bank offer?

 We offer most services you find at any bank.
 Checking accounts, savings accounts, certificate of deposits, IRAs, money markets, residential mortgages, investment property mortgages, home equity loans and lines of credit, and commercial lending is all offered by the bank.
-We also have safe boxes in
+We also have safe boxes in our Dracut branch.

 4. What are your hours?